silvery107/nmt-multi30k-pytorch/README.md

-# <center>Neural Machine Translation from German to English with Transformer on Multi30K Dataset</center>
+# Neural Machine Translation from German to English with Transformer on Multi30K Dataset
  In this work, we implemented a Transformer architecture to realize a full attention neural network that learns to translate German to English.
 The best model gains a *BLEU* score up to **37.39**, when the minimum frequency of words is selected to be 3.

 ## Virtual Environment Setup